-You could say creative director Federico Ponce has one of the most important jobs on Iron Man 3, even though he didn't work on the film.
-He helped design something else that's very important to the film's fortunes — its trailer.
-Ponce's work as creative director on trailers can be broad-ranging, demanding not just design and logo work but digital set extensions, shot cleanups, and newly created VFX elements.
-And, with some trailers spreading virally online, he has to make sure they withstand frame-by-frame scrutiny.
+You could say Federico Ponce has one of the most important jobs on Iron Man 3, even though he didn't work on the film.
+He was brought in by the project's creative director as an art director helping to design the film's trailer.
+Ponce's work on trailers can be broad-ranging, demanding not just design and logo work but digital set extensions, shot cleanups, and newly created VFX elements.
+And, with some trailers spreading virally online, they have to withstand frame-by-frame scrutiny.
 We talked to Ponce about his work on movie trailers and his expectations of what the future holds for the form.

 StudioDaily: How do you describe the work you do on a trailer?

 Federico Ponce: I offer different services depending on the client.
 Most of the time I am hired to create a concept, design it and execute it.
 Sometimes I have to assemble a team, and sometimes I go at it alone, depending on the complexity of the project.

 What's a typical timeline for a job?
 How long will you spend working on a two-minute trailer?